-KIPP Academy MS issues report cards on a trimester basis.
-Report cards will be directly linked to KIPP Academy's standards.
-The grading scale is based on the student's mastery of the content standard.
-Family-Teacher Conferences will be held for each report card.
-Progress reports will be provided to parents/guardians at the mid-point of each trimester to update them on their student's educational progress.
-Progress reports provide a detailed picture of a student's educational performance based on assignments and assessments administered in a given period.
+KIPP NYC College Prep issues report cards on a quarterly basis.
+Report cards will be directly linked to KIPP NYC College Prep's standards.
+The grading scale is based on the students' mastery of the content standard.
+Family-Teacher Conferences will be held virtually or in-person for each report card.
+Progress reports will be also provided to parents at the midpoint of each quarter to update them on their child's academic progress.
+Progress reports provide a detailed picture of a student's academic performance based on assignments and assessments administered in a given period.
+Grades can also be viewed at any time in PowerSchool Student and Parent Portals.